 - Fellowship in the Academy of General Dentistry.

 - Demonstrated interest in dental education through active participation in associations and ongoing dental education.

-Interested applicants should submit a) a current curriculum vitae, b) a cover letter with a statement of academic goals and description of interest in and goals for the position, and c) contact information (incl. e-mail addresses) for three references.
-Applications must be submitted electronically.http://apply.interfolio.com/116564
+Interested applicants should submit a current curriculum vitae, a cover letter with a statement of academic goals and describing their interest in and goals for the position and contact information (incl.
+E-mail addresses) for three references.
+Applications are requested to be submitted electronically: https://apply.interfolio.com/93016

-Questions regarding the search process or assistance with uploading applications may be directed to Thomas E Bernhard (Thomas.Bernhard@tufts.edu).
+Questions regarding the search process or assistance with uploading applications may be directed to Monika Bankowski, Sr. Faculty Affairs Officer (firstname.lastname@example.org)